toladata/Knowledgebase/en/2-getting-started/glossary.md

 #### Unique columns

 A unique column is any column in your table within Track that does not have the same data in any of its rows; each row in the column is unique and does not repeat.
 For example, User IDs or Serial Numbers are good examples of unique data.
 Tables imported from services like Ona will usually have a column called uu\_id which is a universal unique id.
-The uu-id column is a great column to assign as your unique column.
+The uu-id column is a great column to set as your unique column.
 Assigning a unique column in Tables will ensure that only new data is added to your Table when you turn on auto-pull or choose to manually update a table in Track.